Stanko/rocketScroll/README.md

 ## DEMO

 Too sleepy at the moment :) tomorrow!
+Just download zip and try it.

 ## TODO